-- Ham Bone: If you have a ham bone, brown it in a skillet for 3-4 minutes on each side before adding to bring out the flavor.
+- Ham Bone: If you have a leftover ham bone, brown it in a skillet for 3-4 minutes on each side before adding it to bring out the flavor.

 - Ham Hocks: Ham hocks or ham shanks will add a smoky flavor to your soup!
 Add a smoked ham hock to the soup with the chopped ham and simmer for an hour or until the meat is falling off the bone.